 - Apply for all service academy summer leadership seminars as a junior and attend if selected.

-- Actively participate in all weekly physical training sessions and show improvement on each semester physical fitness test.
+- Actively participate in all weekly physical training sessions and show improvement on each semester's physical fitness test.